Evolving Agents: Interactive Simulation of Dynamic and Diverse Human Personalities: HUMAN EVALUATION

-The final result shows, Group 1 achieved the best scoring results ($\mu$=29.89; $\sigma$=1.61), followed by Group 2 ($\mu$=23.18; $\sigma$=1.13), and then Group 3 ($\mu$=22.95; $\sigma$=1.15).
-Comparing the highest-scoring Group 1 with the composite scores of the other three groups, the Cohen's d value of 5.33 indicates that Group 1 performed significantly better than Groups 2, 3, and 4 combined.
-The Dunn post-hoc test, both uncorrected and corrected using the Holm-Bonferroni method, showed that the difference between Group 1 and all other groups (Groups 2, 3, and 4) remained significant, while there was no significant difference among Groups 2, 3, and 4.
+The final Result shows, Group 1 achieved the best scoring results ($\mu$=29.89; $\sigma$=1.61), followed by Group 2 ($\mu$=23.18; $\sigma$=1.13), and then Group 3 ($\mu$=22.95; $\sigma$=1.15).
+Comparing the highest-scoring Group 1 with the composite scores of the other three groups, Cohen's d value of 5.33 indicates that Group 1 performed significantly better than Groups 2, 3, and 4 combined.
+The Dunn posthoc test, both uncorrected and corrected using the Holm-Bonferroni method, showed that the difference between Group 1 and all other groups (Groups 2, 3, and 4) remained significant.
+At the same time, there was no significant difference among Groups 2, 3, and 4.

 Among all experimental control groups, Group 4 performed the worst ($\mu$=21.16; $\sigma$=1.18 ).
-Surprisingly, the human group was perceived by users to have the lowest level of anthropomorphism.
+Surprisingly, users perceived the human group to have the lowest level of anthropomorphism.
 Following the experiment, feedback from users based on the lowest scores of Group 4 suggested that they found the behavior and personality change process of real humans too stable, with barely any changes observable.
-This points to a potential issue in experimental design: real humans indeed do not exhibit many behavioral or personality changes over short periods and our routines might be somewhat mechanical and dull in a sense.
+This points to a potential issue in experimental design: real humans, indeed do not exhibit many behavioral or personality changes over short periods, and our routines might be somewhat mechanical and dull in a sense.
 However, overall, the comparison of the first three groups in the ablation experiment, combined with the user credibility rating, effectively supports the three research hypotheses focused on in the study: 1) Evolving Agents can construct agents with perceptible and believable differentiated personality traits; 2) In the interactive simulation process, the personalities of Evolving Agents can undergo perceptible and believable evolution; 3) The personality evolution of Evolving Agents can influence their behavior patterns to undergo perceptible and believable changes, and the ablation experiment method confirmed that Evolving Agents plays a key role in supporting these research hypotheses.